Why should you speak Italian?

 So now that you know you want to learn how to speak Italian, what is the best way to begin, and what do you need to do to maximise your chances of success?
 There are plenty of options available to you, depending on what your objectives, timescales and resources are.
 These are some of the most common options and best tips:

-From language lessons in schools and adult education centres through to private language tuition and summer schools, there are plenty of face-to-face Italian lessons for speakers of all levels.
+Language classes From language lessons in schools and adult education centres through to private language tuition and summer schools, there are plenty of face-to-face Italian lessons for speakers of all levels.
 These are the traditional way of learning and tend to focus on rote learning, with lots of grammar and vocabulary lists.
 Classes will tend to be structured and led by a native speaker.
 They can be useful for learners who like the structure and discipline of a regular class, but their quality depends greatly on the qualification level of the teacher, the accreditation of the course and the pace of your peers.
-After all, a group class can only progress at the pace of the slowest learners, and the structured nature of the lesson plan means that there will be little scope to tailor content to your needs and interests.
-Similarly, an individual tutor can offer language lessons either in person or by Skype, but availability will be set to a schedule.

 If you want a method that combines the best of all of these options when learning how to speak Italian, then Babbel, our app, might be for you.
 Our language-learning app may have a simple interface, but it is the result of intensive academic development.
 The language methodology uses the finest time-tested teaching approaches, combined with modern tech and a vast database of Italian words and phrases.

 Because lessons are delivered via your smartphone, you can log on whenever you have a few minutes to spare and immerse yourself in the immediacy of spoken Italian.
 This modern and highly effective approach to learning a language means that you will be chatting away in Italian in no time at all, and you can choose lessons that are tailored to your interests and focus topics.
-With a responsive interface, fun design, fantastic learner features and a success rate that has seen 5 million users worldwide learn a new language, Babbel is the way to go.
+With a responsive interface and a success rate that has seen 5 million users worldwide learn languages, Babbel is the way to go.